Collaborate via Subversion (SVN)

 Connect to SVN Repository

-You should save login credentials to SVN when connecting to the SVN repository the first time because ReqView does not store any passwords.
-If you use Tortoise SVN client, then simply open the Repo-browser and enable Save authentification option in the SVN Authentification dialog .
+If you use Tortoise SVN client, open the Repo-browser and enable Save authentification option in the SVN Authentification dialog.

 $ svn info --username <user_name> --password <password> <svn_repository>

-You can list all saved login credentials by svn auth command.
+Note: You can list all saved login credentials by svn auth command.

-Check out Project
+Check out Projects

-Check out a ReqView project from SVN
+Check out a ReqView project from SVN repository

 $ mkdir <reqview_project>